 The story of Conducting Hope is that of redemption.
 During the film we see men along various stages of that journey.
 We see rapper Essex Sims, an inmate unable to join the choir due to being given a life sentence, who has composed a song combining his rap lyrics and Gregorian chant melody.
-There is Kurt Irish, an inmate dealing with alcohol and drug addiction, excited to perform his final concert before his release.
+There is Kurt Irish, an inmate dealing with alcohol and drug addiction, and how to deal with withdrawal symptoms was excited to perform his final concert before his release.
 There are also those on the other side of the redemption saga.
 David Jones, who had previously sung as an inmate and continues now as a community singer after his release (or, as the East Hill singers refer to it, his “graduation”), runs his own contracting business.

 We also see family members and other relatives of the inmates who have all been deeply affected by prison sentences.
 Some relatives are unable or unwilling to visit the singers in prison, so the four yearly concerts allow the inmates to reconnect with family and allow them to be seen in a positive light, if only for a fleeting moment.

 What is most remarkable about the East Hill Singers is how average everything is.